barracksdev/psgui/README.md

 This configuration file is what the script uses to create the buttons for launching other Powershell scripts.

-You can additionally launch an alternate config file using the "-load" command.
+You can additionally launch an alternate config file using the "-jsonconfig" command.
-* For example: PSGui.ps1 -load altconfig.json
+* For example: PSGui.ps1 -jsonconfig altconfig.json

 Two samples scripts are included in the Scripts folder.
 These are primarily to show that the buttons work and to show the button color changes if a script file is not found.
 * One simply lists the files found in C:\Windows\.